Busting Caffeine Addiction

 About

 Duke Tate was born in 1980 in Jackson, Mississippi to Ken and Charme Tate.
+Ken has been featured in The New York Times, Robb Report and over 150 magazines and books.

 He is married to the lovely Wiphawan Tate and the couple have two sons, Chirayu and Phiraphat, and a daughter named Isabella.
 The author of 41 books, his father and his memoir was released in 2020 and selected for The London Times Literary Supplement’s Books of the Year List